 In this talk, we introduce the basic architecture of GLSP and demonstrate with common examples of how the framework can efficiently support the creation of custom diagram editors.
 This includes examples available as open-source as well as industrial applications of GLSP.
 As Eclipse GLSP moved to Eclipse only about a year ago and has been very actively developed since then, we will spend time specially focusing on more recently added features of GLSP including:

 - GLSPs integration with Theia, such as native context menus, problem markers, navigation, …

 - Copy & paste support and custom model integration or editing behaviors

 - Custom protocol extensions to invoke domain-specific behavior on the server

 Finally, we demonstrate one of the conceptual advantages of the architectural approach and show how the same GLSP editor can be integrated into Eclipse Theia, VS Code and even the Eclipse desktop IDE.

 Comment for the PC: Based on our experience with virtual events, we would like to add a second speaker as moderator.
-This would allow us to observe the chat, answer some questions right away and raise interesting questions verbally to the speaker at the end of the talk.
+This will allow us to observe the chat, answer some questions right away and raise interesting questions directly to the speaker at the end of the talk.